 You want to create your version of an art gallery, where the goal is to walk the viewer through three rooms in sequence.
 Room One isn’t about your company at all – it’s about the context of your company.
 It’s about what you see going on in the broader commercial world that makes you relevant.

 Once you have established the context, only then do you head into Room Two and articulate the value – the objective benefits based on roles and industries.
 That’s when you start drilling a little deeper in order to provide specific role-based advice and relevant case studies.
 And finally Room Three, what your service really does – its features and mechanics.

 As a starting point a template of Strategic Statement would need to include things like (1) market insight and trends (2) company ambition (3) why us (4) how we deliver our why (5) what is that we sell (6) success stories (7) our pricing and business model.

 Don’t leave money on the table.

 Pricing and the way the business model is communicated to prospects deserve a special place.
-As an OpenView Partners study has demonstrated, pricing is the key growth lever, 4 times more powerful than Customer Acquisition and twice stronger than Retention.
+Pricing is a key growth lever, 4 times more powerful than Customer Acquisition and twice stronger than Retention.
 Your product could be sitting on vast amount of unrealized value, simply because it hasn’t taken the time to test the market with new pricing strategies.
 Or because it is not packaged or communicated properly.
 You don’t need to guess anymore, but you do need to test.
 It is certain that successful scaleups, generally, update their pricing at least annually (which means they are thinking about pricing constantly throughout the year).

 In the last 10 years Sales has entered in a Conversational Era.
 As the Challenger Sales study has clearly demonstrated, the most important driver of sales success is the capability to be educational and insightful towards the Prospects, challenging their mindsets and proposing a unique perspective of the market and therefore of the company value proposition.